xemexpress/UniMemo-0.1/api/README.md

 `?offset=0`

 Authentication required, returns [multiple Requests](#multiple-requests) posted by favored Users and wished by favored Users, ordered by most recent first.
+This is referred as "My Collection".

 ### Further Collect Requests